Covid-19 and Children

 What do I need to know about coronavirus disease 2019 (COVID-19) and children?

-Compared with the number of adults, children are not getting COVID-19 in high numbers.
-COVID-19 illness also tends to be more mild in children, but anyone can develop severe illness.
+COVID-19 illness tends to be more mild in children, but anyone can develop severe illness.
 Babies younger than 1 year and all children with underlying conditions are at increased risk for severe illness.
 Even if symptoms do not develop, a baby or child can pass the virus to others.

 What are the symptoms of COVID-19 in children?